 Mid-fire stoneware and porcelain, which are the Cone 5-6 clays listed here, can also be used at low fire or up to Cone 6.
 (Just not above Cone 6.)
 Everything mentioned about absorption above applies here too.
 For dinnerware it is best to use a Cone 5-6 clay if you fire to Cone 5-6.

 Low-fire clay can only be fired up to Cone 04, or sometimes a little higher.
 Unlike mid and high fire, it never shrinks much or gets really strong and dense even when fired to its maximum temperature.
 The main advantage to using a low-fire clay when low firing is that your glazes may craze less than if you used a Cone 6 or Cone 10 clay.

 Remember, you have to fire your glaze to the Cone that is specified for that glaze, regardless what clay you use.
 Just make sure you use a clay rated at least as high as the glaze.

 Once you choose a particular cone of clay to use, you have decide on the specific clay body.
 We list what application each clay body is best for.
 Usually you use smooth clay when throwing on the wheel, particularly for smaller projects like dinnerware.
-But for larger projects, sculpture, and hand building, you use clay with more grit (grog or sand.)
+But for handbuilding, sculpting, and other larger projects, you use clay with more grit (grog or sand.)